-Brand System vs. Visual Identity
+Brand System vs. Visual Identity: The 4 Pillars

 A brand is a unique ecosystem made up of four main pillars.
 We'll cover those soon.

-A Visual Identity is the visual expression of your brand — the specific design elements that represent your brand in a tangible, visual way.
+A Visual Identity is the visual expression of your brand: the specific design elements that represent your brand in a tangible, visual way.

 It's what people notice and remember: the logo, colors, typography, images, patterns, icons, and other graphics that make your brand unique.

-For me though, the best term that I use when talking to clients about branding and design is "Brand System".
+For me though, the best term I use when talking to clients about branding and design is "Brand System".

 A Brand System is the full framework that guides how customers see and interact with your brand across all channels.